What is the Azure AD Connect Admin Agent?

 The admin agent is not installed and enabled by default.
 You must install the agent in order to collect data to assist with support cases.

-When installed, the Azure AD Connect Administration Agent waits for specific requests for data from Azure Active Directory, gets the requested data from the sync environment and sends it to Azure Active Directory, where it is presented to the Microsoft support engineer.
+The Azure AD Connect Administration Agent waits for specific requests for data from Azure Active Directory.
+The agent then takes the requested data from the sync environment and sends it to Azure AD, where it is presented to the Microsoft support engineer.

-The information that the Azure AD Connect Administration Agent retrieves from your environment is not stored in any way - it is only displayed to the Microsoft support engineer to assist them in investigating and troubleshooting the Azure Active Directory Connect related support case that you opened The Azure AD Connect Administration Agent is not installed on the Azure AD Connect Server by default.
+The information that the Azure AD Connect Administration Agent retrieves from your environment is not stored.
+The information is only displayed to the Microsoft support engineer to assist them in investigating and troubleshooting the Azure Active Directory Connect related support case.
+The Azure AD Connect Administration Agent is not installed on the Azure AD Connect Server by default.